mm80843/T3.5/docs/Benef/PBN__Benef_1205.md

 # __Population prevalence estimation__

-## Name of the Benefit

-WBS can detect the presence of pathogens and estimate population prevalence without invasive individual testing, helping inform the deployment of testing centers and interventions

 ## Description of Benefits pertaining to Beneficiaries

 * [Implementing WBS can provide accurate data on population prevalence, allowing for more targeted interventions and resource allocation.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1348.md)